C4Wiz/skin.estuary.modv2nexus/README.md

-# Skin Estuary MOD V2 for KODI 20 Nexus KN Edition #
+# Skin Estuary MOD V2 for KODI 20 Nexus KN Edition Modified by C4Wiz #

 **Some screenshots You'll find at the end of this Readme**